We can coordinate fixed dates across your school programme, writing into your term calendar the dates that best meet your school’s needs.

 14 students select a date and location to suit their group, and Makahika OPC provides a Safety Management Plan and qualified instructor to provide training and supervision.

 Our instructors are industry-qualified, highly experienced bush-craft and/or Search and Rescue specialists.
-We carry DeLorme inReach devices (personal locator beacons with text messaging capability), which allows our teams to be ‘live-tracked’ by our operations manager from Makahika OPC, receive regular text message updates via satellite.
+We carry Garmin inReach devices (personal locator beacons with text/email messaging capability), which allows our teams to be ‘live-tracked’ by our operations manager from Makahika OPC, and receive regular text message updates via satellite.
 Teams can also text communicate between groups on route.
 We are first aid qualified, and carry group emergency equipment.

-For more information, and to register for any of our Duke of Edinburgh activities, please follow the link below.
+For more information, and to register for any of our Duke of Edinburgh's International Award activities, please follow the link below.